21. Multiple Integrals in Curvilinear Coordinates

 5. Applications

 All the examples on this page of applications of triple integrals in curvilinear coordinates will use the upper half of a torus (donut) where the distance from the center of the hole to the center of the ring is \(4\) and the radius of the ring is \(2\).
 Find a curvilinear coordinate system for the solid.
-Then find the Jacobian factor and the ranges of the coordinates to describe the solid.
+Then find the ranges of the coordinates to describe the solid and the Jacobian factor.

 Volume